beblgum/beblgum/README.md

 - 👋 Hi, I’m Begum.
 - 👀 I’m interested in programming, law, IT law, psychology.
-- 🌱 I’m currently learning C# as a computer language.
+- 🌱 I’m currently learning JavaScript as a computer language.
 - 📫 You can reach me via e-mail. (av.begumtasar@gmail.com)

 <!---